October 29, 2017

 I follow Elizabeth in seeing Matthew’s gospel in the context of the exile narrative in Hebrew Scripture.
 This sermon picks up the exile theme, but differs from Hebrew Scripture in an important way.
 This sermon is about exile in place, not exile in a foreign land, not much focused on land ownership in general.

 I confess I feel alienated from Trump, and have constructed enemy pictures of the people who still support Trump, but I am not about to give up my hopeful vision of the United States.
 I’m not about to step aside from the challenges Trump poses and moan about my powerlessness.
-I offer just a taste of my alienation from Trump by drawing upon Aristotle’s Book One of Nichomachean Ethics, a book referenced for the current School of Christian Growth Class on virtue ethics.
+I offer just a taste of my alienation from Trump by drawing upon Aristotle’s Book One of Nichomachean Ethics, a book referenced for the current School for Christian Growth Class on virtue ethics.
 Aristotle describes a man named Sardanapullus, a man in a high place, as an example of the most vulgar type of men, men who prefer a life suitable to beasts, men who focuses on being entertained as the highest good.
 I did not do all that was mine to do to stop Trump and I accept some of the guilt for the results.
 And let me clear.
 I would have felt guilty in a different way if Hilary Clinton had won.

 I’m thankful that many of you are doing some things to resist Trump and to elect better government officials.
 I’m particularly thankful for those of you who have accepted the opportunities in the almost here elections in Virginia.